RadhiFadlillah/radhifadlillah.github.io/content/_index.md

 I also have experience on :

 1. Native Android development using Java and [Kotlin][8].
 Granted it's been quite long since I work on them so my knowledge might be obsolete, especially since (I hear) Android API is changed quite fast.
 2. Front-end development using [Vue.js][9].
 The last time I using it is when Vue 2 just released.
-Might try it again later after Vue 3 released.
+Might try it again later, especially since Vue 3 already released.

 ## Weakness